rozbb/draft-waict-transparency/draft-waict-transparency.md

 5e737a67c38189a01f73040b06b4a0393b7ea71c86cf73744914bbb0cf0062eb
 ```

+Log entries MUST NOT have duplicate keys.
+The keys MAY appear in any order (not necessarily lexicography).

 #### Only verify Witness signatures

 A User SHOULD NOT verify any signatures whose key name is not that of a known Witness.
 There is no reason to do so, as it does not add security.
 Further, a User cannot verify the signature of a Log Provider without its public key, which may rotate arbitrarily.
 Since one of our goals is to minimize round-trips, we cannot expect a client to fetch this on every verification.
 Further, if the public key is stored in a cache, a malicious Site colluding with a Log Provider can manipulate the public value to fingerprint users.
 This violates our goal of preserving privacy.